 Vitamin D deficiency is a very common problem worldwide, especially for those not sufficiently exposed to natural sunlight.
 There are conflicting opinions as to exactly how low vitamin D levels are expected to be classified as deficient, but the generally agreed-upon level is 20 ng/mL

 In the United States, some reports indicate that about 24% of the population has levels below 20 ng/mL.
-Other reports, such as this one from the Cleveland Clinic, suggest that the population at least partially deficient is closer to 42%.
+Other reports, such as from the Cleveland Clinic, suggest that the population at least partially deficient is closer to 42%.
 Prevalence rates of severe vitamin D deficiency, < 12 ng/ml, have been reported as 5.9% in the United States, 7.4% in Canada, and 13% in Europe.

 The prevalence of the disorder appears to be higher in non-white populations and also in those individuals who are overweight.
 In fact, over three quarters of people with darker skin, including African Americans, are vitamin D deficient.

 Symptoms (Part 5 of Is vitamin D deficiency genetic?)

 The condition is most obvious in children who develop a rare but serious form of bone misgrowth called rickets.
 Common symptoms include weakness in muscles, pain in bones, and deformities in joints.
 In less severe cases, children with muscle soreness and/or weakness may also have insufficient levels.

 In adults, deficiency is much harder to detect without a diagnostic test.
 Some signs and symptoms are typical of many conditions, and they include:

 The condition has also been associated with the onset of other disorders.
 Keeping your levels at a sufficient level may help prevent or even treat the following health problems:

 - Increased risk of cardiovascular disease and high blood pressure

 - Infections and immune system disorders